LambdaHack/LambdaHack/README.md

 on the game window.

 If you use the numeric keypad, use the NumLock key on your keyboard to toggle the game keyboard mode.
-With NumLock off, you walk with numeric keys and run with Shift (or Control) and keys.
-When you turn NumLock on, the key setup instills good playing habits by making running (which automatically stops at threats) the default and requiring Shift for walking step by step.
+With NumLock off, you walk with the numeric keys and run with Shift (or Control) and the keys.
+When you turn NumLock on, the special key setup instills good playing habits by setting the run command (which automatically stops at threats) as the default and requiring Shift for walking step by step (which is error-prone).

 If you don't have a numeric keypad, you can use laptop keys (uk8o79jl) or you can enable in the config file the Vi keys (aka roguelike keys).